flancian/garden/agora pkg chapter.md

 # Chapter

-See also the [[stoa]] below which I seeded with the snapshot of the outline I delivered on [[2022-07-04]] to the book editors.
-Divergences in the stoa and other subnodes are of course most welcome :)
+(See also the [[public document]] below which I seeded with the snapshot of the outline I delivered on [[2022-07-04]] to the book editors.
+Contributions in the way of changes in the stoa and other subnodes are of course most welcome.)

 ## Introduction